Table of Contents

 • Gradually, pour in broth and milk, whisking until gravy is thickened and there are no more lumps (about 3-4 minutes).

 • Season with a little salt, pepper, and garlic powder.
-Remove gravy from skillet and pour over warm steaks.
+Remove gravy from the skillet and pour over warm steaks.

 Notes